bikk-uk/jest-mock-express/README.md

 ### `yarn test-watch`

+Runs the tests in watch mode, will not test the dist output folder.

+### `test-watch-all`

-Runs the tests in watch mode.
+Runs the tests in watch mode, will test both the TypeScript and generated JavaScript.

 ### `yarn lint`